jhjdev/weather-app/README.md

 #### Environment Files

-- `.env` - Base environment file for local development
+- `.env` - Environment file for local development
-- `.env.development` - Used for development builds
-- `.env.production` - Used for production builds
-- `.env.test` - Used when running tests

-All environment files should contain the same variables with appropriate values for each environment.
+- `.env.example` - Template file with example values

+Copy `.env.example` to `.env` and fill in your actual values for local development.

 #### Required Environment Variables